marijnh/Eloquent-JavaScript/11_async.md

 {{index "await keyword"}}

 But between the time where the statement starts executing and the time where it finishes there's an asynchronous gap.
-The `map` expression runs before anything has been added to the list, so each of the `+=` operators starts from an empty string and ends up, when its storage retrieval finishes, setting `list` to a single-line list—the result of adding its line to the empty string.
+The `map` expression runs before anything has been added to the list, so each of the `+=` operators starts from an empty string and ends up, when its storage retrieval finishes, setting `list` to the result of adding its line to the empty string.

 {{index "side effect"}}

 This could have easily been avoided by returning the lines from the mapped promises and calling `join` on the result of `Promise.all`, instead of building up the list by changing a binding.
 As usual, computing new values is less error-prone than changing existing values.

-{{index "chicks function"}}
+{{index "fileSizes function"}}

 ```
-async function chicks(nest, year) {
+async function fileSizes(files) {
-  let lines = network(nest).map(async name => {
+  let lines = files.map(async fileName => {
-    return name + ": " +
+    return fileName + ": " +
-      await anyStorage(nest, name, `chicks in ${year}`);
+      (await textFile(fileName)).length;
   });
   return (await Promise.all(lines)).join("\n");
 }